1. Resources and Technology

 Consider the current social climate and context: Are there recent events (internationally, nationally, or locally) that might contribute to a HOT moment?

-Classrooms can serve as microcosms of the broader context.
-Thus, it’s no surprise when classes are impacted by external events.
+Classrooms can serve as microcosms of the broader context, and can be greatly impacted by external events that feel removed from the classroom context.
 Paying attention to the current social climate and context can help an instructor prepare for possible connections with the course material, and the potential for a HOT moment.
 This might mean making space for discussion at the start of the class, preemptively helping students see the connection between a particular course topic and current events.
 Having space for this conversation early on allows for students to both process and articulate their ideas, perhaps avoiding an eruption of these ideas later in the discussion.

 During Class

-Even when instructors plan ahead, HOT moments can occur.
-Responding to HOT moments as they arise, though it may feel uncomfortable and daunting, it is important to maintain trust and rapport in the classroom.
+Responding to HOT moments as they arise, though it may feel uncomfortable and daunting, is important to maintain trust and rapport in the classroom.
 Some possible strategies for responding to HOT moments during class include:

 Initiate a reflective pause: What do students think is happening at that moment?
 What might have caused this particular discussion (e.g., a particular moment in the text, connection to events “external” to the classroom)?